List of 30 Rock characters: Colleen Donaghy

-Colleen Donaghy (née Murphy) (Elaine Stritch, Nicol Paone in flashback) is Jack's overbearing, demanding mother who lives in a Florida retirement home.
+Colleen Donaghy (Elaine Stritch, Nicol Paone in flashback) is Jack's overbearing, demanding mother who lives in a Florida retirement home.
 She and Jack share a tense and often confrontational relationship, although deep down they do, in fact, love each other.
 Colleen first appeared in season 1, episode 21; she is critical of Jack's abilities, and hesitant to show him affection.
 In season 3, episode 20, Colleen reveals that her ex-husband (Jimmy Donaghy) left her in 1957 and returned in 1959.
 The revelation leads Jack to conclude that Jimmy Donaghy could not have been his real father.
 It is later revealed that Jack's father is Milton Greene, a boarder in the Donaghy house with whom Colleen had an affair during Jim's absence.
 Jimmy Donaghy seemed to have been possibly aware of this impossibility when he met Jack after many years of absence (in an attempt to scam him), calling him a 'half-an-Englishman'.
 It is unknown if any of her other children (Eddie, Patrick, Patricia, or Katherine Catherine) were also illegitimate.

 Colleen's relationship with Jack is often tense, owing to her constant criticism and her meddling in Jack's private life.
 When Jack was a child, Colleen was impossibly demanding of him, and often threatened him with absurd punishments for minor misbehavior.
 She, for example, took an 8-year-old Jack to the post office, threatening to mail him back to "the Stork" after he spilled juice on a couch reserved for the pope.
 She also once told a young Jack that John F. Kennedy was shot because he had talked in church.
 When Jack's collie, Pop, was accidentally run over by the postman, Colleen left him to die in the street.
 She even tried to send Jack to Vietnam when he was 12 years old to make a man out of him.
 Colleen embarrassed him by having him play "The Star-Spangled Banner" on his flute in front of his hockey team, and mocked his decision to join the high school diving team, saying it was "a great way to meet guys.”